 In 2016, the City received a High Commendation for the overall Princess Wallington Community Parkland project from Parks and Leisure Australia (PLA).
 Recognised in the Leisure and/or Open Space Planning category, the honour acknowledged the project's exceptional level of engagement with the community and innovative planning approaches.

-For more information, visit the Princess Wallington project page
+For more information, visit the Bina Parkland project page.

 Stephenson Avenue Extension

 The Stephenson Avenue extension is the exciting first stage in the transformation of the Stirling City Centre.
 It will see the City extending the Stephenson Avenue local road network from Scarborough Beach Road to Cedric Street.
 It will also include a new Freeway interchange, delivered by Main Roads WA.